 You are eligible for a federal student loan if you meet certain basic criteria.
-Sometimes however, your circumstances may change and you may lose your eligibility for that student loan.
+Sometimes however, your circumstances may change and you may lose your eligibility for a student loan.
 This could have a considerable impact on your finances and your higher education.
 Without a loan, you may not be able to afford the cost of college.

 Your grades are too low or you do not have enough credits

+You can lose your eligibility if your grades are too low or you don’t have enough credits that satisfy the school’s requirements.
 Your academic performance must meet the stipulated standards if you want to keep getting federal student aid.
 If your grades slip or you do not have the necessary credits, you may lose your eligibility.

 You defaulted on your student loan

+Defaulting means that you missed a repayment after a certain amount of time on your student loans.
 In most cases, you will have to take specific measures to get out of your default.
 Once you have done that, you can then apply for more federal aid or keep what you already have.

-Your citizenship status is revoked or has expired
+Your citizenship status expired or revoked

-You were convicted of a drug offense
+You received a drug offense conviction

 Use College Raptor’s new Student Loan Finder to discover personalized loan options.
 Compare lenders and interest rates to discover the ideal student loan for you!